treeorg/Fagus/README.md

 # Fagus
-`Fagus` is a Python-library that makes it easier to work with nested dicts and lists.
+These days most data is converted to and from `json` and `yaml` while it is sent back and forth to and from API's.
+Often this data is deeply nested. `Fagus` is a Python-library that makes it easier to work with nested dicts and lists.
 It allows you to traverse and edit these tree-objects with simple function-calls that handle the most common errors and exceptions internally.
 The name fagus is actually the latin name for the genus of beech-trees.

-***This documentation is still Work in Progress***
+### Code and tests ready, documentation still WORK IN PROGRESS
+This documentation is still Work in Progress.
+I have some more ideas for features, but most of the coding is done.
+The code is tested as good as possible, but of course there still might be bugs as this library has just been released.
+Just report them so we get them away ;).
+Even though this README is not done yet, you should be able to use most of the functions based on the docstrings and some trial and error.
+Just ask questions [here](https://github.com/treeorg/Fagus/discussions/categories/q-a) if sth is unclear.
+The documentation will be filled in and completed as soon as possible.

+**HAVE FUN!**

 ## Basic principles